ARR & ADR Full Form in Hotel: Average Room Rate Explained

 ADR = Average Daily Rate

-Both terms mean the same thing: the average price at which you sell your rooms.
-ADR is more commonly used internationally, ARR in India.
+Both mean the same thing: the average price at which you sell your rooms per night.
+ARR is the term used in Indian hotel reports and PMS systems.
+ADR is the international equivalent used by OTAs and global chains.

 Important: ADR only considers SOLD rooms, not all available rooms.
 This is different from RevPAR which considers all rooms.